Explain XSS and How to Mitigate It?

-There are two primary way to defend against XSS and both must be done:
+There are two, effective methods to defend against XSS and both must be done:

 1) Encoding based on the Context of the Output – This is your first line defense against XSS, making sure that any untrusted output is encoded/escaped properly based on the context in which the data is being placed.
 As an added bonus, this also defends against HTML injection.
 There are slightly different encoding rules for various contexts such as HTML data, Attributes fields, URLs, etc… The OWASP site has a decent listing of all the various contexts, the required encodings and suggestions of libraries to help with the encoding: https://www.owasp.org/index.php/XSS_%28Cross_Site_Scripting%29_Prevention_Cheat_Sheet

 It is strongly recommended to utilize a framework that properly and automatically handles output encoding such as Angular and others.

 A couple of simple, secondary protections to add:

 1) In addition to Output Encoding and CSP, the HttpOnly flag will tell browsers not to allow java script to read the session information embedded in a cookie.
 This helps protect against XSS from gathering session information. https://www.owasp.org/index.php/HttpOnly

 2) X-XSS-Protection header also helps to prevent some XSS in a few browsers but can be bypassed. https://www.owasp.org/index.php/Security_Headers